What is the difference between 3D ultrasound and 4D ultrasound?

 How good are you at determining the sex of the baby?

-At 13 weeks we can determine the gender with a very high accuracy.
+At 13 weeks we can determine the gender with a very high accuracy via ultrasound.
 If you are over 13 weeks and the gender can not be seen, we invite you back for a weekday return appointment and we will rescan you for free within the next 14 days.
-The need for a return visit is usually due to the baby's position.
+The need for a return visit is usually due to the baby’s position.
+We offer 8 week DNA testing through Peek A Boo clinical and that is over 99.5% accurate!

 How can I be sure to get the best possible 3D/4D pictures?